How to keep your kids sun safe this summer

 In fact, if you look through the ingredients of your face wash or exfoliator, you're likely to see acids on the list.

 "Alpha-hydroxy acids (such as glycolic acid) and beta-hydroxy acids (such as salicylic acid) are a common staple of many skin care routines," Dr Phillips says.
+Amino acid and hyaluronic acid are also a prominent ingredient in many in skincare products.

 "They exfoliate by removing the upper layer of skin, fading dark marks and rejuvenating the complexion."